 In 2017, I was selected for women mentorship program by 'Women Photograph' and I was also nominated for the Joop Swart Masterclass.
-I was awarded a grant from Serendipity Arts Foundation to create work in a fishing village of Southern India and received a grant from Focas, Scotland to produce work on teenagers of a mountain village in Uttarakhand, which would be exhibited in India and Scotland.
+I was awarded a grant from Serendipity Arts Foundation to create work in a fishing village of Southern India.
+I received a grant from Focas, Scotland to produce work on teenagers of a mountain village in Uttarakhand, which is a traveling exhibition in India and Scotland.
 In 2018, I received grant from Sahapedia to create work on the 'Divided families of India-Pakistan partition'.

-My work has been published in BBC, Al Jazeera English, Der Spiegel, Daily Post, Huffington Post, Femina, The Diplomat, Feature Shoot, Hindu Business Line, The Hindu, Better Photography, The Quint, Scroll, The Quartz, etc.
+My work has been published in BBC, Al Jazeera English, Der Spiegel, Daily Post, Huffington Post, First Post, The Diplomat, Feature Shoot, Hindu Business Line, The Hindu, Better Photography, The Quint, Scroll, The Quartz, etc.

 I am available for the assignments, please contact me on email@example.com / +91-7506040910